romerorsp/spring-boot-sample/README.md

-# spring-boot-sample
+spring-boot-sample

-Sample (empty) spring-boot-application
+A sample for spring-boot-application

 Scaffold Maven project with spring-boot.
 Included BOWER configuration for AngularJS and Bootstrap.
 Just run the following command on the base folder of the application.